Brockton Addiction Treatment Resources

-As the native city of former boxing champions Rocky Marciano and Marvin Hagler, Brockton truly earns its nickname as the City of Champions.
+Brockton, the 7th largest city in the state of Massachusetts, is rich with history.
+Home to former boxing champions Rocky Marciano and Marvin Hagler, it truly earns its nickname as the City of Champions.
 Once a part of Bridgewater, the City of Champions split away in 1821 and gained the name we know it by in 1874.
 Brockton’s history also includes producing millions of shoes during the Civil War and for decades afterward, maintaining a thriving industry of leather.
+It is also the second-windiest city in the country.
 Today, the city’s economy relies on its service industry.
 However, even this charming city is not immune to the opioid crisis.

 On any given day in Massachusetts, one can hear the stories about lives lost to drug and alcohol addiction.
 In particular, there is a growing epidemic of opioid abuse; deaths occur in every community and among every demographic.